Jiya-1204/New-York-crime/README.md

 We have carried out a Time-series analysis and made dashboards to understand more about the factors and causes of Motor collisions in New York City.

 4. Get Insights -
-We generated interactive tableau dashboards to support our findings and get insights from the data.
+We generated interactive powerbi dashboards to support our findings and get insights from the data.

 5. Give Recommendations -
 Based on our analysis, we will provide recommendations to decrease the number of Motor collisions.